Ani7089/Text_summarization/README.md

-# Extractive Summarization Project
+# Text Summarization Project

 ## Overview

-This project focuses on developing an extractive summarization model using the Inshorts news dataset.
+This project focuses on developing an text summarization model using the Inshorts news dataset.
 The primary goal is to create a system that can generate concise summaries of longer text articles, maintaining key information while reducing content length.

 ## Features